Azure/AzurePublicDataset/AzureVMNoiseDataset2024.md

 ## Introduction

 This directory contains a set of files representing a collection of benchmarks run on Microsoft Azure Virtual Machine offerings (`D8s_v5` and `B8ms`) over a period of around 483 days from `2023-05-28` to `2024-09-23`.
+We used [SSDv2 Disks](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd-v2) as the "remote disk", and a [Premium SSDs](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssds) as the "local disk" in the tests.
-This dataset is the data that is described in, and analyzed in the EuroSys 2025 paper 'TUNA: Tuning Unstable and Noisy Cloud Applications'.
+This dataset is the data that is described in, and analyzed in the EuroSys 2025 paper [TUNA: Tuning Unstable and Noisy Cloud Applications](https://www.microsoft.com/en-us/research/publication/tuna-tuning-unstable-and-noisy-cloud-applications/).
 A set of benchmarks were used to attempt to cover the main components in the VM, with the exception of the network: Cache, CPU, Disk, Memory, OS.
 Additionally, two end to end applications were also benchmarked: PostgreSQL and Redis.